 If you want to try contesting but aren’t sure how to proceed and would like some guidance or to come and watch some of the regular operators, post a message on the club Facebook site and one of the regular contesters will make contact or come to the club and speak to any of the committee.

 For further information, our contesting team recently gave a presentation detailing how contests work and what tools and software are available to help people get started.
 This presentation can be viewed by clicking the image below.

 As a club, we also take part in field day contests, where we setup remote stations in a field with several transceivers and antennas for a 24 hour session.
 These are usually well attended by members of all levels of experience and skills and are quite a social event.
 The VHF field day is in July and HF field day is in September.

 The club is listed as a Local Club with the RSGB contesting groups and we try to compete with the other local clubs, our ambition to climb the league table.
 The fun of doing it is what drives us, but it’s nice to have a bit of competition.
-The 2019 club positions can be found here:
+The club’s position can be found here: